jlgrall/esEngine/doc/engine.md

 ### .entities
 A special Bag named "*" containing all the entities managed by this engine.
 You cannot directly add or remove entities from this bag (do it through `bag.newEntity()` and `component.$dispose()`).
+_Note: the name of this bag may change in a future release._

 ### .destroyEngine()
 Destroys the engine and releases all its ressources.